cmorgan3324/cloud-resume-challenge/CHATBOT_README.md

-# VIBE Recruiter Assistant - AI Chatbot
+# A.R.C - AI Resume Companion

 A floating AI chatbot widget powered by Amazon Bedrock that appears on all pages of the portfolio site.
 The chatbot provides recruiter-friendly information about Cory's experience, projects, and skills with persistent state across page loads and browser tabs.